 In March 2019, the government published a further consultation on how the reforms will be implemented.
 It is also taking the opportunity to update arrangements for the public sector to ensure the rules are consistently applied across both areas.

-Then on 11th July, the government published draft legislation for the 2019-20 Finance Bill, including a statement that read: “off-payroll working rules will ensure that two people working side by side in a similar role for the same employer pay the same employment taxes.”
-The draft legislation is open for consultation until 5th September 2019.
+Then, on 11th July, the government published draft legislation for the 2019-20 Finance Bill, including a statement that read: “off-payroll working rules will ensure that two people working side by side in a similar role for the same employer pay the same employment taxes.”
+The draft legislation was open for consultation until 5th September 2019.